skirmess/Git-Background/README.md

 ### fatal

 Enabled by default.
-The `fatal` option controls if `get` and `stdout` throw an exception when Git returns a non-zero return code.
+The `fatal` option controls if ["await" in Git::Background::Future](https://metacpan.org/pod/Git%3A%3ABackground%3A%3AFuture#await) returns a failed `Future` when Git returns a non-zero return code.

-Please not that `get` and `stdout` always throws an exception if Git returns 128 (fatal Git error) or 129 (Git usage error) regardless of `fatal`. `get` and `stdout` also throws an exception if another error happens, e.g. if the output from Git cannot be read.
+Please not that ["await" in Git::Background::Future](https://metacpan.org/pod/Git%3A%3ABackground%3A%3AFuture#await) always returns a failed
+`Future` if Git returns 128 (fatal Git error) or 129 (Git usage error) regardless of `fatal`.
+And a failed `Future` is returned if another error happens, e.g. if the output from Git cannot be read.

 ### git